-- The Tibetan Plateau spans from 25°59' E to 40°04' E in latitude and from 73°29' N to 104°40' N in longitude, with an average 85 elevation of over 4,000 m (Fig. 1).
-The region has a continental plateau climate, with an annual mean temperature of 2.0°C and an annual mean precipitation of 373.5 mm (Zhang et al., 2023).
+an annual mean temperature of 2.0 °C and an annual mean precipitation of 373.5 mm (Zhang et al., 2023).
 The growing season lasts from April to October (Wang et al., 2020).
-The land cover types include grasslands, deserts, croplands, forests, etc. (Fig. 1).
-The Tibetan Plateau is the habitat of over 50 million Tibetan sheep and 13 million yaks (Cheng et al., 2016), which rely on natural grasslands and cultivated - 90 pastures for their forage.
+The land cover types include grasslands, deserts, croplands, and forests (Fig. 1).
+The Tibetan Plateau is the habitat of over 50 million Tibetan sheep and 13 million yaks (Cheng et al., 2016), which rely on natural grasslands and cultivated pastures for their forage.
 The dominant native grass species in this region mainly include Stipa aliena, Carex przewalskii, and Kobresia deasyi (Jia et al., 2019).
-The cultivated grass species are Elymus nutans, Medicago sativa, Poa crymophila, Lolium perenne, Avena sativa and silage Zea mays (Fig. 2).
-Our study region is geographically limited to Qinghai and Tibet, which together comprise approximately 77% of the Tibetan Plateau.
+The cultivated grass species are Elymus nutans, Medicago sativa, Poa crymophila, Lolium perenne, Avena sativa, and Zea mays (Fig. 2).
+Our study region is geographically limited to Qinghai and Tibet, which, together, comprise approximately 77 % of the Tibetan Plateau.

-During the summer of 2021, we conducted a field campaign in Oinghai Province and the Tibet Autonomous Region on the 95 Tibetan Plateau.
-We travelled 4,280 km and visited the counties of Gonghe, Xinghai, Tongde, Guinan, Guide, Kangma,

-Linzhou, Sajia, Dangxiong, Longzi, and Nanmulin.
+During the summer of 2021, we conducted a field campaign in Qinghai Province and the Tibet Autonomous Region on the Tibetan Plateau.
+We traveled 4280 km and visited the counties of Gonghe, Xinghai, Tongde, Guinan, Guide, Kangma, Linzhou, Sajia, Dangxiong, Longzi, and Nanmulin.
 These counties are referred to as the pilot study regions in Qinghai Province and the Tibet Autonomous Region (Fig. 1).